Will the shape of your industrial magnet affect its strength? In a word, yes, but that wouldn’t be terribly instructive, would it?

 What Else Should You Know?

-The shape of your industrial magnet will affect its strength, but so will other important factors.
+The shape of your industrial scrap lifting magnet will affect its strength, but so will other important factors.
 Temperatures that fluctuate into extreme heat can demagnetize even your powerful magnets, reducing their charge and, therefore, their lifting power.
 High humidity can take its toll on magnets as well, particularly on rare-earth element alloys such as neodymium, which are particularly susceptible to corrosion from ambient moisture.
 Nearby electric currents will not strengthen magnets but rather weaken them, making proper storage a must.